andrevidela/Research-report/Thesis/index.md

 hole : Int
 ```

 The compiler is unable to tell us if this value is an `Int` or a `String`.
 Despite us _knowing_ that `IntOrString` returns an `Int` when passed `True`, we cannot use this fact to convince the compiler to simplify the type for us.
-We have to go through a runtime check to ensure that the value we are inspecting is indeed an `Int`.
-This is one aspect where using dependent types also results in more efficient programs.
+We have to go through a runtime check to ensure that the value we are inspecting is indeed an `Int`:

 ```haskell
 checkType : Int